 If you don’t have a copy of the accident report, contact the police department to get one.
-This document contains information that is important, and you will want to do everything you can to defend yourself in the legal action that has been started against you.
+This document contains important information, and you will want to do everything you can to defend yourself in the legal action that has been started against you.

-The person who has started the claim will need to show that you were the at-fault driver and are responsible for paying for the cost of his or her medical bills, lost wages and other expenses incurred because of the accident.
+The person who has started the claim will need to show that you were the at-fault driver and are responsible for paying for the cost of medical bills, lost wages, and other expenses incurred because of the accident.